MahsaShk/ApacheSpark/README.md

 The design pipline includes: **RegexTokenizer**, **StopWordsRemover**, **TF-IDF** based feature extraction, Naive Bayes classifier.

+## Spark streaming:

+### <a href="Spark-Streaming.ipynbb"> COVID-19 Twitter Analysis using Spark Streeming</a>:

+This project creates an application that plots out the popularity of tags associated with incoming tweets streamed live from Twitter.

 ## References:

 [1] Apache Spark Documentation available at http://spark.apache.org/